 r/Madden has 88,000 subscribers.
 I can’t find the exact number of copies sold for each Madden title, but shortly after the release of Madden 19, EA reported that 130 copies had been sold over the life of the franchise.
 That’s a rough estimate of 5 to 10 million copies sold in the last few iterations.

 r/Pokemon has 2.1 million subscribers and Sword & Shield has sold 16 million copies by the end of 2019.
-This means that fans of the title/franchise are far outnumbered by all game consumers, which reduces the value of their opinions and reactions, as they are outnumbered by those who don’t really follow the game(s) closely and are uninformed or unaffected by setbacks or bad reviews.
+This means that fans of the title/franchise are far outnumbered by all game consumers, which reduces the value of their opinions and reactions, as they are outnumbered by those who don’t really follow the game(s) closely and are uninformed or unaffected by setbacks or bad analysis.

 It’s hard for me to find examples of small titles, but I would say that the opinion of the fans and their support or lack of support is more important with small titles, so they probably have more influence on the developers’ decisions since they don’t rely on the general public as much for most of their sales.
 I think Sekiro is an example of how they have stuck to their small fan base instead of looking at the overall player base instead of making simple fashion requests.
 Similarly, the Nier and Nioh series succeeded because they stuck to what their fans expected instead of enticing them en masse.
 But as I said, I don’t have many examples, and I’d love to see more.